JSW Energy shares tank 6% to slip below Rs 250-mark; should you buy, sell or hold?

 Osho Krishan, Senior Analyst - Technical & Derivative Research at Angel One, said, "JSW Energy has plunged nearly 17 percent in the last four trading weeks and is placed well below all its major moving averages on the daily chart, indicating inherent weakness.
 On technical parameters, the primary indicators are adding to the bearish tone in the counter.
 As far as levels are concerned, an authoritative breakdown below the Rs 242-245 zone could disrupt the technical chart, and the counter could plunge toward the Rs 220 zone.
 On the higher end, the bearish gap of Rs 255-262 is likely to act as the primary hurdle, breaching which some relief could be seen in the comparable period."

-AR Ramachandran from Tips2trades, "A disappointing Q3 FY23 results with increasing debt has led to a sharp fall in JSW Energy stock price.
+AR Ramachandran from Tips2trades said, "A disappointing Q3 FY23 results with increasing debt has led to a sharp fall in JSW Energy stock price.
 Rs 262 remains a strong resistance.
 Investors should buy only if the daily close is above Rs 263 for targets of Rs 276-296.
 Support will be at Rs 245."

 Brokerage view